 To this day, the existence and whereabouts of the rest of the Marcos billions remains unconfirmed despite detailed investigations by the US Senate.

 1987 - It is reported that Marcos is conspiring from his base in Hawaii to launch an armed invasion of the Philippines and again seize power.

 1988 - Marcos is indicted by a federal grand jury in New York in the US for offences including mail fraud, fraudulent misappropriation of property and obstruction of justice.

 1989 - He dies of a heart attack on 28 September while in exile in Honolulu, Hawaii, and before his trial.

-1990 - In March Imelda Marcos is brought to trial by the federal grand jury in New York but in July is acquitted on all counts.
+1990 - In March Imelda Marcos is brought to trial by the federal grand jury in New York.
+She is acquitted on all counts in July.
 She faces further trials in the Philippines for the misappropriation of public funds but is able to avoid conviction.
 Meanwhile, on 28 September a special court in the Philippines convicts 16 Filipino military personnel of murdering Aquino and his "assassin".

 1994 - The District Court of Hawaii finds that Marcos was responsible for executions, disappearances and torture during his rule and awards nearly US$2 billion in damages to thousands of surviving victims.
 The victims later agree to a US$150 million settlement, but a court in the Philippines blocks payment in 1999.